 4. Visit Whole Foods

 If you get a chance, swing by a Whole Foods store.
-Amazon owns this grocery chain, and last year, it took advantage of the connection to offer crossover promotions in Whole Foods stores.
+Amazon owns this grocery chain, and in 2018, it took advantage of the connection to offer crossover promotions in Whole Foods stores.

-This year, when you spend at least $10 at participating Whole Foods stores from July 3 to July 16, you’ll receive a $10 credit that can be used on Amazon purchases from July 15 through July 17.
+In 2019, shoppers who spent at least $10 at participating Whole Foods stores from July 3 to July 16 received a $10 credit they could use on Amazon purchases from July 15 through July 17.